VolodimirBegy/webAD/README.md

 # webAD
 webbased visualization of Algorithms and Datastructures

 Built on the MVC architectural pattern.
+All JS files are in the 'libs' directory.

 Logic is located in 'models' folder, drawings are in the 'views'

 Following algorithms and data structures are visualized:
 * Bubble/Selection/Quick Sort